versones/master-script-exo/README.md

 # master-script-exo

-Este script foi criado para facilitar o gerenciamento de certas funções do Exchange Online.
-Podem haver alguns bugs, peço que reportem para que possa ser corrigido.

-Dentro de cada função existe uma nota com a exigência das colunas necessárias para que o CSV execute corretamente.
-No momento o script faz somente a validação da coluna "UserPrincipalName"

-Funções disponíveis no momento:

-1- Configurar redirect nas caixas de correio

-2- Apagar redirect das caixas de correio

-3- Checar se a mailbox existe

-4- Colocar ou remover hide da GAL
+This script was created to make it easier to manage certain Exchange Online functions.
+There may be some bugs, please report them so it can be fixed.

+Inside each function there is a note with the requirement of columns needed for the CSV to execute correctly.
+At the moment the script only validates the column "UserPrincipalName"

+The script was recently translated from PT-BR to EN-US to help more people.

+Functions currently available:

+ 1- Configure mail forwarding in mailboxes
+ 2- Delete mail forwarding from mailboxes
+ 3- Check if mailbox(es) exist(s)
+ 4- Show or Hide mailbox(es) from GAL
-5- Habilitar archive e litigation hold
+ 5- Enable archive and/or litigation hold

-6- Habilitar autoexpanding archive
+ 6- Enable autoexpanding archive

-7- Desabilitar política de email address do Exchange
+ 7- Disable 'Email address policies' from Exchange

-8- Checar se usuário foi migrado para o Exchange Online ou está no Exchange Server (Somente Hybrid)

-9- Adicionar SMTP secundário na Mailbox
+ 8- Check if user migrated to Exchange Online or is on Exchange Server (Only Hybrid) 9- Add Secondary SMTP Address in Mailbox

-10- Converter caixa de Usermailbox para Sharedmailbox
+ 10- Convert Usermailbox to Sharedmailbox

-11- Converter caixa de Sharedmailbox para Usermailbox
+ 11- Convert Sharedmailbox to Usermailbox

-12- Adicionar permissões em Sharedmailbox
+ 12- Add permissions on Sharedmailbox

-13- Criar sharedmailbox

-14- Remover regra da inbox do usuário

- https://www.victornanuvem.com/
+ 13- Create a Sharedmailbox
+ 14- Remove Inbox Rule from Mailbox
+ 15- Export mailbox permissions (UserMailbox and/or SharedMailbox) 16- Check Usermailbox Size, Archive and Litigation Hold settings

+ Follow the evolution of the project on my blog https://www.victornanuvem.com/